dhis2/dhis2-docs-builder/README.md

     Set the contents of `src/index-yml` to include the structure as you would in the master .yml:

     ```yaml
-    # Page references (referecens to markdown files) are relative to this .yml file
+    # Page references (references to markdown files) are relative to this .yml file

     - Section One: 'section1.md'
     # complex structure are allowed to create pages at different levels of navigation